PETG temperature considerations: Nozzle temperature, heated bed & cooling

 A heated build plate can prevent warping and help with bed adhesion and part removal.
 PETG filament prints well with a heated print bed set to a temperature near the glass transition temperature of the material.
 However, a heated bed is not absolutely necessary as long as a suitable build surface is used, such as powder-coated PEI sheet, blue painter’s tape, or another surface coated with glue stick or hairspray.

-A heated bed temperature of 65–90 °C should lead to good bed adhesion of PETG parts to the build surface and minimize the chances of warping.
+A heated bed temperature of 70–90 °C should lead to good bed adhesion of PETG parts to the build surface and minimize the chances of warping.
+However, various factors can influence the ideal bed temperature, including the specific printer model, bed surface, and environmental conditions.

 Heated enclosures (chambers) are a feature of some 3D printers, helping maintain an even temperature around the part during the FDM 3D printing process.
-Heated chambers are particularly useful for high-temperature materials like ABS.
+Heated chambers are useful for moderately high-temperature materials like ABS and are essential for high-performance materials like PEEK, where temperatures need to be kept extremely high and at a consistent level.

 If a printed layer remains soft and malleable for too long after being extruded, it can cause warping of the part.
 A good way to prevent such warping is to use a 3D printer’s cooling fan, which helps the printed sections to harden faster.
 It is especially useful when printing overhangs.